NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Rulebooks/Lost Omens_ Mwangi Expanse/Sié Goluo.md

 abilities_mid:
   - name: ""
   - name: "Ancestral Response"
-    desc: "`pf2:0`  **Trigger** A creature on the Material Plane calls out for Sié Goluo\n**Effect** Sié Goluo instantaneously appears in an unoccupied space within 30 feet of the triggering creature and heals 8d8 Hit Points on all allies that can see him within 60 feet.
-Allies healed this way gain a +2 circumstance bonus on saving throws for 1 minute.\nCreatures that receive these benefits become temporarily immune to them for 1 year.\n[[Bestiary Effects/Effect_ Ancestral Response|Effect: Ancestral Response]]"
+    desc: "`pf2:0`  **Trigger** A creature on the Material Plane calls out for Sié Goluo\n* * *\n\n**Effect** Sié Goluo instantaneously appears in an unoccupied space within 30 feet of the triggering creature and heals 8d8 Hit Points on all allies that can see him within 60 feet.
+Allies healed this way gain a +2 circumstance bonus on saving throws for 1 minute.\n\nCreatures that receive these benefits become temporarily immune to them for 1 year.\n\n[[Bestiary Effects/Effect_ Ancestral Response|Effect: Ancestral Response]]"

   - name: "[[Bestiary Ability Glossary/Ferocity|Ferocity]]"
     desc: "`pf2:r`  "